How Deep Purple Rebuilt and Then Broke Apart After ‘Come Taste the Band’

 Come Taste the Band arrived even as Tommy Bolin was coming into his own separate fame.
 A former member of the James Gang, he was at work on a solo album when Deep Purple came calling.
 And, with everything moving too fast, the guitarist succumbed to personal demons.
 Worse, he found a willing partner in drug-fueled debauchery in Hughes.

 As the wheels came off, the darkly soulful successes found on Come Taste the Band tended to be forgotten.
 Bolin has likewise been demonized as nothing more than a catalyst for the group's demise.
 But this album, powered along by a string of groove-focused songs, went Top 20 in the U.K. – and barely missed the stateside Top 40.
-And Tommy Bolin, far from the zoned-out shadow-dwelling sideman he ultimately became on the subsequent tour, was a key creative force in these sessions – writing or co-writing seven of the project's nine tunes.
+And Tommy Bolin, far from the zoned-out shadow-dwelling sideman he was accused of becoming on the subsequent tour, was a key creative force in these sessions – writing or co-writing seven of the project's nine tunes.

-Bolin and Lord would co-write "Owed to G," a free-form funk number which started as a tip of the hat to Stevie Wonder, while the guitarist worked on the propulsive "Gettin' Tighter" with Hughes.
-Coverdale composed three other tracks with Bolin, who also shared a melody from his friend Jeff Cook.
+Bolin wrote "Owed to G," a free-form funk number which started as a tip of the hat to Stevie Wonder and followed the Bolin-Lord song "This Time Around," while the guitarist worked on the propulsive "Gettin' Tighter" with Hughes.
+Coverdale worked on a total of five tracks with Bolin, who also shared a melody from his friend Jeff Cook.
 Coverdale added new lyrics to create "Lady Luck."
 Meanwhile, "Coming Home" – a tough-minded collaboration with Deep Purple co-founder Ian Paice – seemed destined to become an exciting live showcase for Bolin.
 Come Taste the Band was rounded out by "You Keep on Moving," a leftover idea from Coverdale and Hughes that somehow hadn't made it onto 1974's Burn.

 Still, Blackmore's absence gnawed at many long-time fans, and Come Taste the Band perhaps moved too far away from the bedrock sounds that helped the group to early fame.
 The project remains, like Bolin himself, an outlier.
 "Listening to it now, it's a surprisingly good album," the late Jon Lord said years later.
 "The worst thing you can say about it is that, in most people's opinion, it's not a Deep Purple album."